williamhill-lukaszjarzynski/Option1-Kubernetes/README.md

 3. Mount this secret in deployment
 4. "API_KEY" should be a environment variables within the container when container starts inside a pod     -  env with name: "API_KEY"
-5. "API_KEY" env variable is not used yet in app, but we want to see the approach                          - I put the code into repo to use it,bu we can have it as object ConfigMap to reference to file
+5. "API_KEY" env variable is not used yet in app, but we want to see the approach                          - I put the code into repo to use it,bu we can have it as object ConfigMap to reference to file called: nginx-config.properties